ICArmenian-Mycologists/ICArmenian-Mycologists.github.io-v1/_posts/2021-07-03_ICAM_goes_to_armenia.md

 {%
   include figure.html
   image="images/004.jpg"
-  height="100%"
+  caption="The fog setting in a Dilijan forest" height="100%"
 %}
-The fog setting in a Dilijan forest

 From Hankavan we traveled north to the town of Dilijan and to Dilijan National Park.
 While the southern half of Armenia is relatively arid, the northern half is found in much higher altitudes and is extremely lush.
 In Dilijan we hiked the Hidden Waterfall trail (13) and the Drunken Forest Trail (14), both described by the HikeArmenia app.